 For most Islamic countries, Tuesday April 13th 2021 will be the first day of the Muslim month of Ramadan.

 The month of Ramadan will last for 28 days, though the exact start and end dates in some countries is dependent on sightings on the moon.

 During Ramadan Muslims will fast from dawn until dusk, pray and give to charity.
 Its observance is a fundamental part of the Islamic faith.
 Exemptions are made for the sick, children, the elderly and pregnant or breastfeeding women.

 The start of Ramadan moves forward in the western calendar by about 12 days every year.
-Currently, in the northern hemisphere, Ramadan takes place in the summer and covers the period when the daylight is at a maximum.
+Currently, in the northern hemisphere, Ramadan takes place in the spring and covers the period when the daylight is more than average.

 This means that means that the daily fasting period is above average, so please be considerate when working with employees or dealing with clients and customers who are observing Ramadan.

 We suggest the following: